For designers

 Audit trail

 Design is iteration.
 You change a level, playtest, change again, playtest, change again.
-On a tool without proper version control, that loop looks like: save, save again with a different name, occasionally zip the folder, hope you didn't overwrite anything important.
-With real source control, iteration becomes safer.
-Every commit is a checkpoint.
+Without proper version control, that loop looks like: save, save again with a different name, occasionally zip the folder, and hope you didn't overwrite anything important.
+USourceControl makes iteration safe.
+Every commit is a checkpoint saved in the cloud.
 Every experiment can be reverted.
 You can try bold changes knowing that 'go back to yesterday' is one click.

 FAQ